mehulsingh750-dev/University/CHEM 1101/Chapter 3.md

 		- ONLY contain carbon and hydrogen
 		- Common fuels such as oil, gasoline, propane and natural gas
 		- *Alkanes* are hydrocarbons containing only single bonds
-		- *Alkenes* are hydrocarbons containing
+		- *Alkenes* are hydrocarbons containing double bonds between carbon atoms
+		- *Alkynes* are hydrocarbons containing triple bonds between carbon atoms